paulycloud/ml_portfolio/02_BigQuery_ML/02_linear_regression/WordBank_Health_alcohol_consumption_prediction/readme.md

-# 02: How to use a linear regression model to predict the average age of first marriage for females  given certain factors based on the World Health Population Dataset.
+# How to use a linear_regression model to predict the average Total alcohol consumption per capita (SH_ALC_PCAP_LI) using BigQuery ML

-This project used a linear regression model in BigQuery ML to predict the average age of first marriage for females  given certain factors based on the World Health Population Dataset.
+This project used a linear regression model in BigQuery ML to to predict the average Total alcohol consumption per capita (SH.ALC.PCAP.LI) based on the WorldBank Health International Data.

 ## Dataset Details